 Many many organic and agricultural brands use green as their color.
 However, green is a popular color in other products such as Lacoste, Subway, Starbucks, Android, and others.
 Even fitness brands use the color green quite frequently.

 Orange stands for fun and adventure and if you see, some of the brands associated with it want to target fun and adventure as their selling points.
-Nickelodeon is a brand known for its value in entertainment.
+Nickelodeon has brand personality traits known for its value in entertainment.